ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

         water.lowerTemp();
         System.out.println(water.getTemp());

     What is printed as a result of executing the code segment?
+(If you get stuck, try this |visualizationLiquid| to see this code in action.)

     - \-10